cobobc/cob_MilestonePJ_4/README.md

 *   Checkout success page

     *   This page provides a thank you message to the user and confirms an email has been sent to the email address provided.
-    *   This page provides an order history tabe - order number, date, beats purchased and total cost, and an button aoption back to the beat store.
+    *   This page provides the beats bought in card form with a download link available so they download the file locally.

 *   Register Page